weliveindetail/blog/_posts/2017-09-07-llvm-expected-differentiation.markdown

 A common base class for error types makes it easy to provide special-case implementations:

 * `llvm::ErrorList` is handy in situations where one error leads to another or separate operations fail independently
-* `llvm::StringError` represents general-purpose errors that can fit all information into a string and don't need type-specific handling
+* `llvm::StringError` represents general-purpose errors that can fit all information into a string and have no distinct recovery strategy
 * `llvm::ECError` stores a simple `std::error_code` and does its part for interoperability